On this page

 - What are the environmental impacts of a product's life cycle?

 - Tips to design products that reduce environmental impacts

 Reduce your environmental impact

-When designing your products, considering the environmental impacts of the whole lifecycle of that product is known as eco-design.
-Eco-design not only improves the environmental outcomes it may also reduce your costs in the long term.
+When designing your products, considering the environmental impacts of the whole life cycle for that product is known as eco-design.
+Eco-design not only improves the environmental outcomes, it may also reduce your costs in the long-term.

 What are the impacts?

 The design and creation of products can require: